School of Affordable housing certificate PROGRAMS

 SHRSA Institute

 San Diego Housing Federation successfully hosted the second SHRSA Institute on January 28, 2026, an all day training event convening over 100 professionals from a variety of sectors.
-The Institute provided critical, interactive training focused on essential sector challenges, including:
+The Institute provided critical, interactive training focused on essential sector challenges.
+Some of the topics included: "Homelessness 101 - Myths about homelessness, coordinated entry system, trauma in transition, challenges of being housed" and "Empowering Recovery: Peer Support Perspectives in Supportive Housing".

 Featured Keynote Speaker, Keith E. Lyons, emphasized the critical importance of self-care for service professionals.
 He framed self-care not as a luxury but as an essential component of effective, sustainable service delivery—particularly for those working in high-demand, emotionally taxing roles.